naman14310/Interview_Prep/Coding Notes/Math/math.md

 <br>

-#### 4. Perfect Squares (Lagrange's Four Square theorem)
+### 4. Perfect Squares
 Given an integer n, return the least number of perfect square numbers that sum to n.

+**Theorem: Lagrange's Four Square theorem**
-Theorem: Every number can be represented using the sum of maximum for perfect squares.
+1. Every number can be represented using the sum of maximum for perfect squares.

-If a number can be represent in the form of 4^r(8k + 7) => It can only be represented using sum of 4 squares
+2. If a number can be represent in the form of 4^r(8k + 7) => It can only be represented using sum of 4 squares.

 ```cpp
 int is_square(int n){